The mission of the Iowa Women’s Foundation is to improve the lives of Iowa’s women and girls.

-Economic self-sufficiency for all of Iowa’s women and girls is central to the mission of the Iowa Women’s Foundation and to our grants program.
-To be successful, proposed projects must focus primarily on serving the needs and aspirations of women and girls.
-To this end, six specific areas have been identified as the most critical barriers for Iowa Women and girls, and all grant applications must address one or more of these barriers: employment, childcare, housing, education/training, transportation, mentorship.
+Economic self-sufficiency for all of Iowa’s women and girls is central to the mission of the Iowa Women’s Foundation and to our core grants program.
+The IWF uses research to identify the biggest barriers to women’s success as well as their greatest needs.
+In the summer of 2015, we met with leaders and members of 18 different Iowa communities to discuss what those barriers were and how best we could break them down and create pathways to achieving economic self-sufficiency.
+Six specific areas have been identified as the most critical barriers for Iowa women and girls, and all grant applications must address one or more of these barriers.
+These barriers include: employment, childcare, housing, education/training, transportation, and mentorship.

 Three steps to prepare for your Grant Application:

 - Review the Nuts and Bolts below for an overview of the process.

 - Download and carefully review our Grant Application Guidelines.

 For 2018-19, IWF will have volunteer mentors available to review a draft of your grant application prior to official submission.
 To request assistance from a mentor, please send an email to email@example.com and include “Mentor Inquiry” in the subject line no later than May 1, 2018.

 Child Care Solutions Fund